Edit simulation scenario

 We can specify the max branching probability error as well.
 When this is done, the gateway branching probabilities in the simulation results will not deviate more than the specified value.
 If, for instance, we simulate a process model with X/OR split gateways that have probability-based conditions, and we select a maximum branching probability error of 5%, the simulation results of the branching probabilities will not deviate more than 5% for all the X/OR split gateways.

 By default, the deterministic mode is unchecked.
 This means that when a simulation is performed with the same parameters, the simulated log slightly changes between every run.
-If we want to obtain the same log with the same simulation parameter, check the Deterministic mode.
+If we want to obtain the same log with the same simulation parameter, toggle on Deterministic mode.

 Attributes parameters tab